United States of America

 It is easy to understand why the state became a popular pilgrimage for the idle rich in days gone by.
 There are more than 100 beaches on Rhode Island, boasting miles of packed shoreline jutting into the Atlantic Ocean and Narragansett Bay.

 Woodland covers much of the state, with the lands carefully preserved in carefully managed parks.
 The state capital of Providence lies at the northern point of narrow Narragansett Bay, about 30 miles (48km) from the open ocean.

 Interesting histories stem from the colonial periods of both Providence and southerly Newport, worth investing through various local attractions.
-The small island resort of Block is an unspoilt and well-preserved paradise, about an hour ferry's ride from the town of Point Judith.
+The small island resort of Block is an unspoiled and well-preserved paradise, about an hour ferry's ride from the town of Point Judith.

 Rhode Island is not strictly an island.
 Instead, it's a portion of coastline cleaved in two and bisected by Narragansett Bay.
 The name is a legacy of the early Puritan settlers who thought their new homeland resembled the island of Rhodes in the Aegean.